aborbala/tree-canopy/README.md

-# Deep Learning-Based Segmentation of Individual Tree Crowns Utilizing Automated Annotations from High-Resolution Aerial and LiDAR Data
+# Deep Learning-Based Segmentation of Individual Tree Crowns from Aerial Images Using LiDAR-Derived Annotations

 ## Data Sources